 For the calculation of ROE indicators, the equity shall be increased by the value of quasi capital.

 Profitability indicators shall be assessed on the basis of the benchmarks listed in the table below, continuous assessment.

+Indicator Benchmarks / score

+muicator 1 -1

-Indicator Benchmarks / score mulcator 1 -1 Return on assets based on the adjusted profit (ROA), % More than 5 Less than -1 Return on equity based on the adjusted profit (ROE), % More than 15 Less than -3 Return on sales based on the adjusted profit (ROS), % More than 10 Less than -2
+Return on assets based on the adjusted profit (ROA), % More than 5% Less than -1%

+Return on equity based on the adjusted profit (ROE), % More than 15% Less than -3%

+FFO Margin More than 10% Less than 0%

-EBIDTA margin, % More than Less than 0 15
+EBIDTA margin, % More than 15% Less than 0%

+EBIT margin, % More than 10% Less than 0%

-If the capitalization ratio4 of the rated entity as of the reported date is less than 10%; the score for the indicator ROE shall be equalized to the ROA for the same period.
+If the capitalization ratio of the rated entity as of the reported date is less than 10%; the score for the indicator ROE\ shall be equalized to the ROA\ for the same period.